 - How long before I can return to normal activity?

 How is this procedure done?

 An Arm Lift is performed for those requiring excess skin removal, skin tightening, and arm re-contouring.
 For an Arm lift, an incision is made along the inside of the arm from above the elbow to the underarm.
-If a small amount of skin is being removed, an incision can be made just under the arm.
-Excess skin and tissue is removed.
-The remaining skin is sculpted around the arm and sutured.
+If a small amount of skin is being removed, an incision can be done just under the arm.
+Excess skin and tissue are removed.
+The remaining surface is sculpted around the arm and sutured.

 Your surgeon will determine the appropriate procedure at the time of your preoperative consultation.

 During your initial preoperative visit with your surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
 You will undergo a thorough physical examination and blood tests.
 If you are at or over age 40, an electrocardiogram will be required.
 Photographs are important aids in planning and performing your Arm Lift.
 They become a permanent part of your patient record and are taken before and several months after your procedure.

 During your consultation, you will be given specific directions to help you prepare for your procedure.
 Instructions generally include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
 You must not eat or drink anything eight hours before your procedure.
 If you take daily medication, ask your surgeon if it is safe to take before your procedure.
 If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined prior to your procedure.

 If you smoke, the likelihood of healing problems and other complications increases.
 Smokers must stop smoking completely at least two weeks prior to and two weeks after surgery.
 “Cutting down” is not enough.
 Complete cessation of smoking is mandatory.
 You must also stop taking aspirin or diet pills at least 2 weeks prior to surgery.